PennLINC/qsiprep/docs/preprocessing.rst

   2. If there are multiple images of the preferred anatomical contrast, they will be bias corrected using N4 and aligned to one another.
 If ``--subject-anatomical-reference unbiased`` is specified they will be unbiasedly registered to each other using ANTs.
-     Otherwise all the images are registered to the first image (see `Longitudinal T1w processing`_).
+     Otherwise all the images are registered to the first (alphabetically) image (see `Longitudinal T1w processing`_).
   3. Brain extraction is performed using ``SynthStrip``.